 Transfer to WCC

-- Courses with a grade of 2.0 or higher on a 4.0 scale will be accepted in transfer.
+- Courses with a grade lower than a 2.0 or higher on a 4.0 scale will not be accepted for transfer.

-- Courses with a grade of "Pass" may be accepted in transfer only if it can be documented that "Pass" represents competency at a 2.0.
+- Courses without a standard letter or numerical grade may be accepted to transfer only if it can be documented that the grade represents competency at a 2.0 grade level.

 - Remedial or developmental courses are not considered college level and do not transfer.

 - WCC will only transfer college level coursework.
 Washtenaw Community College will determine if the course is college level.

 - Only courses that fulfill the certificate or degree on file, along with general education requirements, will be brought in on a direct transfer.
 Courses will not be transferred in for those students who are non-degree seeking.